The 2020 SSSU Scholarship (The Cora L. Wright Scholarship)

 The Spotsylvania Sunday School Union’s (SSSU), Cora L. Wright Scholarship was established to assist all eligible students within the Spotsylvania Sunday School Union in obtaining funds to help with their educational aspirations.
 Spotsylvania Sunday School Union's scholarship has been ongoing since the 1940’s.
 The first donation awarded was $5o.oo to our President, Mrs. Cleo Kay Coleman.
 The Scholarship was named after Cora L. Wright, the wife of educator and community leader Mr. John J. Wright, renowned educator and early President of the Union.
 Mrs. Wright served faithfully as the Secretary of the Sunday School Union for many years.

 The Spotsylvania Sunday School Union’s Scholarship program’s purpose is to acknowledge, encourage and reward the academic and vocational achievements of graduating High School Seniors of the SSSU member churches.
 Our goal is to provide finanical support to the students meeting our scholarship criteria who wish to pursue college or other post-secondary education including skilled training.
-Our scholarship application period closed on April 1 2019.
+Our scholarship application period will close on May 1 2020.

 Congratulations to our 2020 Scholarship Winners